Fios-Quest/YouTube-Scripts/src/space/newtype.md

 If you enjoyed this video, don't forget to like and subscribe.

-Next time we're going to look at another way the type system can be leveraged to make more rigorous code with the type-state pattern, hopefully I'll see you then!
+Next time we're going to look at another way the type system can be leveraged to make more rigorous code with the type-state pattern, if that sounds familiar it might be because we covered it in the IRISS series.

+hopefully I'll see you then!